-Gold mineralisation is concentrated around the south-eastern margin of the Mt Hogan Granite (Figure 3) and consists of a set of stacked, shallow, southwest dipping (15-20°) quartz - sulphide veins.
+Gold mineralisation is concentrated around the south-eastern margin of the Mt Hogan Granite (Figure 4) and consists of a set of stacked, shallow, southwest dipping (15-20°) quartz - sulphide veins.
 The veins are composed of medium grained, euhedral buck quartz crystals that have been brecciated and recrystallised by later movement of the vein's structures.
 Cores of the veins are often filled with sulphide.
 The lenticular veins are enveloped by an alteration halo of sericite (proximal), chlorite and epidote (distal) and appear to have developed in tensional openings produced by north-easterly thrusting.
 Continued movement along structures after vein formation has deformed and folded some veins.
 Individual veins reach up to 60cm in thickness but are generally thinner (10 - 20cm).

 The Gilberton Project has a very high crustal abundance of gold, similar to Kalgoorlie and Charters Towers, and therefore a fertile area for new large tonnage discoveries.
-Planned exploration is outlined below and Figure 5 shows the eight metallogenic camps that have been delineated within the Gilberton Gold Project, the Mt Hogan metallogenic camp being the current focus of exploration .